 - Prices, increasingly subsidized by investors, remain very low and are almost certainly unprofitable, typically RMB 0.5-1 (7-14 US cents) per half hour.

-- Leading bike sharing companies such as Mobike and Ofo are now carpet bombing China with hundreds of thousands of bikes – despite the still serious questions about their business models’ profitability.
+- Leading bike sharing companies such as Mobike and Ofo are now carpet bombing China with hundreds of thousands of bikes – despite the still lingering questions about their business models’ ultimate profitability.
 This is a big change from when Ofo used to put cheap bikes on college campuses – which are fairly controlled environments with clear demand and likely profitable pricing.

 - The bikes are getting fancier and likely more expensive.
 Mobike bicycles are reported to cost RMB 2,000 (290 US dollars) to manufacture for the regular version and RMB 600 (86 US dollars) for the ‘Lite’ version.
 Assuming an average usage per bike of eight times a day (a big assumption), it would still take about a year to recoup the production expense of a bike, not to mention maintenance, theft and vandalism charges.
-This is a big change from back when Ofo was deploying cheap bikes, probably costing RMB 150, on campuses.
+This is another big change from back when Ofo was deploying cheap bikes, probably costing RMB 150, on campuses.

 The other part of the problem is the hype and confusion between bicycle-sharing and ride-sharing.
 Here are a couple of things to keep in mind.

 - There is no significant asset-sharing going on, like with Airbnb.
 This is not part of the sharing economy where companies piggyback other people’s assets (Airbnb does not own a single hotel room but uses other people’s “spare rooms”).
 When Mobike founder and CTO Joe Xia claims “Mobike is indeed part of the sharing economy,” pay attention to his next sentence where he says: “first, I think we need to to rethink the concept of sharing economy.”
 And let’s not pick on Mobike, as Ofo has also tried to claim it is sharing because people can register their own bikes on the service and then have them painted yellow.
 That is also not sharing a significant asset.
 That is called the company accepting used products.
-DVD shops do this every day.
+DVD and video game shops do this every day.

 There has been a remarkable amount of hype about this business.
 Why is this happening in bike-sharing and not in other mobile apps?
 My own pet theory is that the brightly colored bikes are catchy to the eye and happen to be concentrated in the central business districts of Shanghai, Shenzhen and Beijing – exactly where investors and journalists spend their days.